gary149/use-mcp/README.md

 // App.tsx with React Router
-import { BrowserRouter as Router, Routes, Route } from 'react-router-dom' import { useEffect } from 'react' import { onMcpAuthorization } from 'use-mcp'
+import { BrowserRouter as Router, Routes, Route } from 'react-router-dom' import { useEffect } from 'react' import { onMcpAuthorization } from '@gary149/use-mcp'

 function OAuthCallback() {
   useEffect(() => {